DavesCodeMusings/smart-thermostat-lab/docs/labs/Lab1.md

 print(message)
 ```

-Create a new editor window in Thonny (File > New) and paste the code above into the blank window.
+Create a new editor window in Thonny and paste the code above into the blank window.
 Save the program as _cpu-temperature.py_ and run it.

 The CPU temperature will be displayed in the Thonny shell window, along with _F_ to indictate Fahrenheit.